 December 2019-February 2020

-Just before Christmas, the publicity machine for No Time to Die fired up in earnest with the release of the first teaser trailer.
+Just before Christmas, the publicity machine for No Time to Die fired up in earnest with the release of the first teaser trailer ahead of the 2 April 2020 release date.
 A second clip was added during the half-time break of the Super Bowl.
 Soon after, rave reviews greeted the theme tune for the movie, performed by zeitgeisty pop star Billie Eilish.

 Naturally, though, there was also some last-minute personnel shifting going on.
 In January, composer Dan Romer departed the project, citing the old chestnut of “creative differences” once again — there was a lot of that going round, apparently — and he was replaced by none other than film score icon Hans Zimmer.
 There’s no doubting Zimmer’s talent, but just three months to turn around a movie score was no small challenge.